 We continuously source unique, proprietary and immediate impact products to offer to our members and customers.
-Our product development is an ongoing process that is fueled by marketplace trends, new scientific findings, members' input, research and vendor proposals.
+Our product development is an ongoing process that is fueled by marketplace trends, new technologies and scientific findings, members' input, research and vendor proposals.

 Working closely with raw material manufacturers and contract manufacturers, our mission is to co-develop and bring to market the highest quality products.
 Our manufacturers are primarily located in the United States, as well as a few in South Korea, Hong Kong and China.
 Our raw materials are sourced from reputable suppliers around the world.
-In addition, raw material Certificates of Analysis are reviewed in our effort to assure that the appropriate testing has been performed and are within ingredient specification requirements.
+All current and new products introduced into the market are tested to ensure country and state regulatory compliance requirements are met where the products are sold.
+This includes proper handling, shipping, and shelf-life recommendations for our products.
+In addition, raw material Certificates of Analysis are reviewed to ensure that appropriate testing has been performed and are within required ingredient specifications.